Atlus

 Atlus Co., Ltd. (株式会社アトラス, Kabushikigaisha Atorasu) is a Japanese video game developer, publisher, arcade manufacturer and distribution company based in Tokyo.
-A subsidiary of Sega, the company is known for video game series such as Megami Tensei, Persona, Etrian Odyssey, and Trauma Center, as well as Print Club (Purikura) arcade machines.
-Its corporate mascot is Jack Frost, a snowman-like character from their Shin Megami Tensei series.
-Outside of video games, the company is known for their Purikura arcade machines, which are selfie photo sticker booths popular in East Asia.
+A subsidiary of Sega, the company is known for the Megami Tensei, Persona, Etrian Odyssey, and Trauma Center series.
+Its corporate mascot is Jack Frost, a snowman-like character from their Megami Tensei series.
+The company is also known for their Print Club arcade machines, which are selfie photo sticker booths in East Asia.

-Altus was established in April 1986 and spent its early years as a video game developer for other companies.
+Atlus was established in April 1986 and spent its early years as a video game developer for other companies.
 It became a video game publisher of its own in 1989 and existed until it was merged into Index Corporation in October 2010.
-After the dissolution, the name Atlus continued as a brand used by Index Corporation for video game publishing until 2013, when it was bought by Sega and revived as a company initially under the name Sega Dream Corporation.
+The Atlus name continued as a brand used by Index Corporation for video game publishing until it filed for bankruptcy in June 2013.
+This company was then acquired by Sega via its new subsidiary Sega Dream Corporation which renamed itself Index Corporation in November 2013.
+In April 2014, the non-video game assets and the Index name were spun off as a separate subsidiary of Sega, leaving the company with its video game division to be officially renamed Atlus.

-Atlus has three development divisions: Creative Department 1st Production (Team Maniax), Creative Department 2nd Production (P-Studio), and Creative Department 3rd Production (Studio Zero).
-A North American branch of the company, Atlus West, was founded in 1991 in order to focus on publishing and localizing games for North America.
-A European branch, which is handled via the London-based Sega Europe, was founded in 2017.
+A North American branch of the company, originally Atlus USA and now Atlus West, was founded in 1991 in order to focus on publishing and localizing games for North America.
+A European branch, handled via the London-based Sega Europe, was founded in 2017.

 History

 Atlus began on 7 April 1986 as a video game developer of computer games for other companies.
 In January 1987, Atlus started selling amusement equipment.
 It expanded into the sale of karaoke equipment in March 1989.
 Atlus released the first video game under its own name in 1989: Puzzle Boy for the Game Boy.
+Prior to this, earlier Atlus video games were published by other companies, such as Namco and Hudson Soft in Japan and LJN in North America.